SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 A role named "`manager`" MUST be present in the identity service.

-The role MUST implement the Domain Manager functionality for identity resources.
+The identity service MUST implement the Domain Manager functionality for this role.
 The implementation details depend on the OpenStack Keystone version used.
 See the sections below for reference.